 • Managing expectations

 You need to stay flexible and open-minded when it comes to these three distinct areas of work.
-You might be wondering why that is and the answer is innovation.
-If there’s an innovation in any field that leads to better outcomes for your organization, you need to spot it and use it in your team.
+You might be wondering why that is and the answer is: innovation.
+If there’s an innovation in any field that leads to better outcomes for your organisation, you need to spot it and use it in your team.
 Be flexible in your approach but rigorous in your determination for results.
 Your team members might just surprise you by finding a new way of doing things that you might never think of.

 Be Empathetic